4 Helpful Considerations When Choosing Between the Best Outboard Motors

 Choosing the best outboard boat motor for you is probably as daunting a task as choosing the right boat.
 Unfortunately, there's no magical formula to arrive at the right choice.

 A size mismatch between the boat and the outboard motor can result in a string of problems.
-For instance, if the outboard motor is small in comparison to your boat, it can overwork itself and wear away fast.
+For instance, if the outboard motor is small compared to your boat, it can overwork itself and wear away fast.
 It could also lead to potential safety issues and a problem with the boat's plane.

 On the flip side, a large motor on a small boat causes overheating and burnt spark plugs.